huawei-csl/sprout-hdl/README.md

 Sprout-HDL revolves around a small set of core modules:

 - **`sprouthdl.sprouthdl`** – the expression DSL.
-It provides bit-precise types such as `Bool`, `UInt`, and `SInt`, shared-expression caching, and the overloaded arithmetic / bitwise operators that make the Python syntax feel like an HDL.【F:sprouthdl/sprouthdl.py†L15-L189】
+It provides bit-precise types such as `Bool`, `UInt`, and `SInt`, shared-expression caching, and the overloaded arithmetic / bitwise operators that make the Python syntax feel like an HDL.
 - **`sprouthdl.sprouthdl_module`** – structural modeling helpers.
 The `Module` class constructs ports, wires, and registers, produces Verilog, and exposes analysis utilities.
-The `Component` base class lets you package reusable sub-designs and convert them to or from Sprout modules.  `IOCollector` can rebuild packed ports from bit-level signals when importing external netlists.【F:sprouthdl/sprouthdl_module.py†L14-L340】
+The `Component` base class lets you package reusable sub-designs and convert them to or from Sprout modules.  `IOCollector` can rebuild packed ports from bit-level signals when importing external netlists.
-- **`sprouthdl.sprouthdl_simulator`** – a lightweight simulator that can drive inputs, tick clocks, inspect outputs or internal expressions, and capture probes for debugging—all without leaving Python.【F:sprouthdl/sprouthdl_simulator.py†L6-L420】
+- **`sprouthdl.sprouthdl_simulator`** – a lightweight simulator that can drive inputs, tick clocks, inspect outputs or internal expressions, and capture probes for debugging—all without leaving Python.

 Supporting packages add reusable arithmetic building blocks and importer utilities for external netlists when you need to mix handwritten Sprout code with pre-existing IP.【F:low_level_arithmetic/multipliers_ext.py†L1-L182】【F:low_level_arithmetic/multipliers_ext_optimized.py†L1-L182】